A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions

 Let $G=(V,E)$ be a graph and let $S\subseteq V$ be a connected subgraph of $G$.
-Let $\varphi(S)$ be the cutset of $S$, that is, the smallest set of edges whose removal disconnects $S$ from $G$.
-Let $G/S$ be the graph obtained by contracting $S$ to a single node, called a `pseudo-node' and denoted by $v_S$~\cite{Cornuejols83}.
+Let $\varphi(S)$ be the cutset of $S$, that is, the smallest set of edges whose removal disconnects $S$ from the vertices in $V\setminus S$.
+Let $G/S$ be the graph obtained by contracting $S$ into a single node, called a `pseudonode' denoted by $v_S$~\cite{Cornuejols83}.
 The edges in $G/S$ are obtained as follows:

 \begin{enumerate} \item An edge with both ends in $S$ is deleted; \item An edge with both ends in $G-S$ remains unchanged; \item An edge $(v_1,v_2)$ with $v_1\in G-S$, $v_2\in S$ is replaced by the edge $(v_1, v_s)$. \end{enumerate}